acoustep/gdpr-cookie/README.md

 ### With IE support

 An alternative way is to use non-standard multi-line strings.
-When doing this, take not of which quote characters your marketing script contains, and don't use those.
+When doing this, take note of which quote characters your marketing script contains, and don't use those.
 It might become something like this:

 ```html
 <script>if ($.gdprcookie.preference("marketing")) { document.write("\